 A common measure of success is a day 35 ultrasound scan which confirms a fetal heart and viable ongoing pregnancy, referred to as the clinical pregnancy rate.
 The table below shows the latest clinical pregnancy rates at each of our clinics per embryo transfer.

 Live Birth Rates (LBR)

-The HFEA currently prefers to present live birth rates, which is the birth event (whether it is one baby or twins it counts as a single delivery), and this is known as the live birth rate.
+The HFEA advice is that clinics should also report on live birth rates (LBR), which is the birth event (whether it is one baby or twins it counts as a single delivery), and this is known as the live birth rate.